gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

     * Provides the values that delineate the middle 95% of the results in the bootstrap distribution (``Tstar``). \index{\texttt{qdata()}|textbf}

+\newpage

 ## Practice problems {#section2-13}

-2.1.
-The tests for the overtake distance data were performed with two-sided alternatives and so two-sided areas used to find the p-values.
+2.1. **Overtake Distance Analysis** The tests for the overtake distance data were performed with two-sided alternatives and so two-sided areas used to find the p-values.
 Suppose that the researchers expected that the average passing distance would be less (closer) for the commute clothing than for the casual clothing group.
 Repeat obtaining the permutation-based p-value for the one-sided test for either the full or smaller sample data set.
 Hint: Your p-value should be just about half of what it was before and in the direction of the alternative.

+\vspace{11pt}

-Load the ``HELPrct`` data set from the ``mosaicData`` package [@R-mosaicData] (you need to install the ``mosaicData`` package once to be able to load it).
+2.2. **HELP Study Data Analysis** Load the ``HELPrct`` data set from the ``mosaicData`` package [@R-mosaicData] (you need to install the ``mosaicData`` package once to be able to load it).
 The HELP study was a clinical trial for adult inpatients recruited from a